yesihaveidea/myrtille/DOCUMENTATION.md

 ## Notes and limitations
 - Starting from myrtille version 1.2.0, the packaged FreeRDP and OpenSSL binaries use a statically-linked runtime; that means there is no longer need for the Microsoft Visual C++ redistributables (x86).
 It's still a good idea to install them however as they will be required if the build options are changed.

-- On Windows Server 2008, the FreeRDP remoteApp and shell features don't work.
+- On Windows Server 2008 and Windows Workstations (XP/Vista/7/8/10), the FreeRDP remoteApp and shell features don't work.
 It's not possible to start a remote application from URL. https://github.com/FreeRDP/FreeRDP/issues/1669

 - On Windows Server 2012, you may have issues installing the Microsoft Visual C++ 2015 redistributables (x86) (http://stackoverflow.com/questions/31536606/while-installing-vc-redist-x64-exe-getting-error-failed-to-configure-per-machi).
 To circumvent that, ensure your system is fully updated (Windows updates) first or try to install the package "Windows8.1-KB2999226-x64.msu" manually.